Travis Etienne Draft Profile

 There are not a lot of flaws to Travis Etienne’s game.
 His yards per carry decreased from 8.2 to 5.4 from his junior to senior season, but that can be accredited to a lot of things outside of just his play.
 While Etienne bulked up in his senior season, he still struggled in pass protection which is the area that he weakness in his game.
 He did throw a few really good blocks in his senior year, but he’ll have to improve on that in the NFL.

 The nature of the game, has changed and the importance of drafting a running back early has faded away with the increase of successful late round backs.
 Etienne is talented enough to be a late first round pick, but in all likelihood will go on day two.
-From a skill standpoint, Etienne is like a mixture of both Raheem Mostert and Alvin Kamara.
+From a skill standpoint, Etienne reminds me a lot of Raheem Mostert.
 In the league, I expect Etienne to be a top 15 starter and have a breakout rookie year.
 Etienne fits in an outside zone scheme.
-The Jets, Dolphins, and Chargers would all be good fits for the former Clemson back.
+The Jets would be a perfect fit for Etienne.
+New York is going to be running a lot of pre-snap motion and will get Etienne running in space.
+Pick number 34 could be Etienne’s sweet spot.
+The Dolphins and Chargers would also be good fits for the former Clemson back.

 Contact Balance 8.5/10